 2. If needed, slightly modify your business model

-A tweak in payment/billing procedure, or slight changes to your website graphics/verbiage may help you avoid being classified as “high-risk”.
+A tweak in payment/billing procedure, slight changes to your website graphics/verbiage or even some SEO optimization (with the help of www.spamzilla.io) may help you avoid being classified as “high-risk”.
 Make sure you understand what it is that makes businesses obtain the label of “high-risk”.

 3. If you can, try to have a cash reserve for your business